maximiliano/dio-godot-bootcamp-01-classificador-de-heroi/README.md

 You can use the super duper hero classifier to get the might rank of any hero!

 ## Requirements
-You must `node` properly installed and configured.
+You must have `node` properly installed and configured.

 ## How to use